Introduction

 Checkoway, McCoy, Kantor, Anderson, Shacham, Savage, Koscher, Czeskis, Roesner, Kohno, USENIX Security 2011 [2]

-Where the 2010 paper asked what an attacker could do once on the network, this USENIX Security paper asked how they get there.
-The same joint UW and UCSD team catalogued external communications channels on a modern sedan, investigated representative examples in each access category, and demonstrated remote compromise through mechanics' tooling, the media player, Bluetooth, and the cellular modem.
+The 2010 work assumed the attacker was already on the car's network.
+This USENIX Security paper took on the prior question of how they get there in the first place.
+The same joint UW and UCSD team catalogued the external communication channels on a modern sedan, investigated representative examples in each access category, and achieved remote compromise through mechanics' tooling, the media player, Bluetooth, and the cellular modem.

-Attack vectors were organised in three tiers: indirect physical (OBD-II port via compromised dealer tooling; CD player via a WMA parser buffer overflow; dealership Wi-Fi programmer with weak credentials); short-range wireless (Bluetooth hands-free stack overflow; TPMS receiver); and long-range wireless (cellular telematics unit, containing a modem-layer overflow that bypassed higher-level authentication and accepted audio-encoded commands over a voice call).
-Post-exploitation, a compromised telematics unit could serve as an IRC command-and-control node over 3G; two vehicles over a thousand miles apart responded to the same IRC command in a live demonstration.
-The structural finding: automotive software carried the same memory-safety vulnerabilities as desktop software but had no update infrastructure, no per-component privilege isolation, and no bus-level authentication.
+The attack vectors fell into three groups.
+Indirect physical access covered the OBD-II port via compromised dealer tooling, the CD player via a WMA parser buffer overflow, and the dealership Wi-Fi programmer with weak credentials.
+Short-range wireless covered a Bluetooth hands-free stack overflow and the TPMS receiver.
+Long-range wireless covered the cellular telematics unit, which held a modem-layer overflow that bypassed higher-level authentication and accepted audio-encoded commands over a voice call.
+Once compromised, the telematics unit could act as an IRC command-and-control node over 3G; in a live demo, two vehicles over a thousand miles apart responded to the same IRC command.
+Structurally, automotive software carried the same memory-safety bugs as desktop software but had no update infrastructure, no per-component privilege isolation, and no bus-level authentication.

 Attack surface taxonomy for a modern automobile, showing external I/O channels and which ECUs they reach.
 Colors group ECUs by function.
 Figure from Checkoway et al., 2011 (Comprehensive Experimental Analyses of Automotive Attack Surfaces).Attack surface taxonomy for a modern automobile, showing external I/O channels and which ECUs they reach.
 Colors group ECUs by function.
 Figure from Checkoway et al., 2011 (Comprehensive Experimental Analyses of Automotive Attack Surfaces).